Lavanthi/327FtcRobotController25-26/README.md

 * Two OpModes with the same name now automatically get renamed with the name followed by a "-" and the class name allowing them to both be on the device.
 * Shows the name of the active configuration on the Manage page of the Robot Controller Console
 * Updated AprilTag Library for INTO THE DEEP.
 Notably, `getCurrentGameTagLibrary()` now returns INTO THE DEEP tags.
-* Adds Blocks for Telemetry.setMsTransmissionInterval and Telemetry.getMsTransmissionInterval.
+* Adds Blocks for https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip and https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip
 * Adds Blocks sample SensorOctoQuad.

 ### Bug Fixes